FEATHERS: Federated Architecture and Hyperparameter Search: Related Work

 \section{Related Work}

-\textbf{Hyperparameter Optimization.} Several works address hyperparameter optimization in federated learning \cite{koskela2018learning,mostafa2019robust}.
-DP-FTS-DE\cite{dai2021differentially} integrated differential privacy into federated Thompson sampling with distributed exploration to preserve privacy and used it for federated hyperparameter tuning.
-Genetic CFL\cite{agrawal2021genetic} clustered edge devices based on the training hyperparameters and genetically modified the parameters clusterwise.
-FLoRA\cite{zhou2021flora} used a single-shot task by querying each client for several configurations once and select the best configuration based on what the clients returned w.r.t. learning progress.
-In contrast, HANF follows a few-shot policy as we adjust the hyperparameters several times during training.
-FedEx\cite{khodak2021federated} used weight-sharing method of neural architecture search for hyperparameter optimization in the federated setting.
-All these works focus on non-architectural parameters optimization.
+\textbf{Hyperparameter Optimization.} Several works address hyperparameter optimization in federated learning \citep{koskela2018learning,mostafa2019robust}.
+Genetic CFL\citep{agrawal2021genetic} clusters edge devices based on the training hyperparameters and genetically modifies the parameters clusterwise.
+DP-FTS-DE\citep{dai2021differentially} integrates differential privacy into federated Thompson sampling with distributed exploration to preserve privacy and uses it for federated hyperparameter tuning.
+FLoRA\citep{zhou2021flora} uses a single-shot task by querying each client for several instantiations once and selects the best instantiations based on what the clients returned w.r.t. learning progress.
+FedEx\citep{khodak2021federated} uses a weight-sharing mechanism for hyperparameter optimization in the federated setting.
+In contrast, FEATHERS follows a few-shot policy as we adjust the hyperparameters several times during training.

-\textbf{Neural Architecture Search.} NAS is a well-researched technique for automatically searched optimal neural architecture based on reinforcement learning (RL) \cite{zoph2016neural,zoph2016transfer,zoph2018learning}, evolutionary algorithms (EAs) \cite{xie2017genetic,galvan2021neuroevolution,darwish2020survey}, and gradient based (GD) methods \cite{liu2018darts,dong2019searching,xie2018snas,li2020sgas}.
-Gradient based methods have been found to be more robust compared to the former \cite{zhu2021federated} and thus we adapt gradient-based neural architecture search in HANF.
-Since this approach is differentiable it can be easily used in federated setting.
-In recent years, several research can be seen in federated NAS.
-Fed-NAS \cite{he2021fednas} uses the gradient-based NAS method MiLeNAS~\cite{he2020milenas} for personalized federated learning.
-DP-FNAS~\cite{singh2020differentially} also adopted differentiable search strategy~\cite{liu2018darts} combined with differential privacy.
+\textbf{Neural Architecture Search.} NAS aims to automatically identify an optimal neural architecture for a given task.
+Most methods are based on reinforcement learning (RL) \citep{zoph2016neural,zoph2016transfer,zoph2018learning}, evolutionary algorithms (EAs) \citep{xie2017genetic,galvan2021neuroevolution,darwish2020survey} or gradient decent (GD) \citep{liu2018darts,dong2019searching,xie2018snas,li2020sgas}.
+Gradient based methods have been found to be more robust compared to the former \citep{zhu2021federated} and thus we adapt gradient-based neural architecture search in FEATHERS.
+Since this approach is differentiable it can be used in federated setting.
+Some recent NAS-methods for FL include Fed-NAS \citep{he2021fednas} that uses the gradient-based NAS method MiLeNAS~\citep{he2020milenas} for personalized federated learning, and DP-FNAS~\citep{singh2020differentially}, which also adopted differentiable NAS~\citep{liu2018darts} combined with DP.

-As per our knowledge, our proposed framework HANF is the first work that has addressed neural architecture search and hyperparameter optimization in a single algorithm using gradient based architecture search and $n$-armed bandit approach in federated learning.